BeansAndRice00/Line-Following-Rover-with-Robotic-Arm/README.md

 ![Rover with Robotic Arm](rover_with_arm.jpg)

+# Project Idea:
+-A line-following rover with a servo-controlled robotic arm.
+The rover can move forwards, backwards, left, and right in the manual state.
+The rover also has an autonomous line following state where it follows a dark line with IR sensors.
+The servo-controlled arm can move up, down, left, and right in the arm state.
+The purpose of the arm is to move objects that are in the way of the rover.
+The purpose of the project was to create a smaller scale version of an excavator with an autonomous line following function to simulate a method of moving a large excavator without human control.
+This line following function could be beneficial in storing large numbers of excavators at a time in warehouses.

 ## Features

 - **Rover Movement**: The rover can move forward, backward, turn left, and turn right.